 If you’re not sure about match types, there’s one unique metric called PMI, pointwise mutual information.
 It tells you how likely words are to come as a phrase or to be included by words in between them.
 How likely words are to come in a string next to each other or not.

 If they’re very likely to come next to each other, maybe you do Phrase match.
 I won’t go too in the weeds, but really cool, really valuable metrics that you can lean into to take all of the guesswork and nuance out of it.

 Find the Middle Ground of the Keyword Spectrum

 Here’s my third one.
 Now I’m finally going to answer the question, reality or hype?
 Evaluate where you should be on this keyword spectrum.
 You’re either over here where you have too many keywords.
 You’ve built bloated, exhaustive lists.
 Or you’re going to go all the way to the other end of this spectrum where zero keywords are and lean into these things like dynamic search ads and smart shopping campaigns.

 We very rarely recommend going to a completely zero-keyword approach.
 Why?
 Because what you do at that moment is you take away any control you have over an auction, and you hand it over to the people running the auction, and say, “Do it for me.”
 And while it will save you time, it is very rarely the best approach for your business.
 You lose strategic control.

 If you’re on the opposite end, we would recommend you come a bit towards the middle, which we would call the strategic adoption phase.
 That’s where you want to be.
 You want to be using these things more as catchall campaigns, research campaigns.
-That’s the ideal approach.
+That’s the ideal keyword strategy.

 Lean into smart intelligence automation, use these where they make sense, but find your spot.
 It’s not going to be the same spot for everyone.
 So that again, just a quick idea of you need to take the time to answer that for your business.